primeos/website/content/about.md

 title = "About"
 +++

 Hello, World!
-I'm Michael Weiss, aka primeos, a computer science student and NixOS developer from Germany.
+I'm Michael Weiss, aka primeos, a software engineer and NixOS developer from Germany.
 I love FLOSS (Free/Libre and Open Source Software) and I'm mainly interested in GNU/Linux (from a sysadmin's perspective) as well as computer networks.
 For fun, I really like, amongst other things, watching